 SX Sint Maarten was part of AN the Netherlands Antilles, country code +599.
 However, Sint Maarten has transitioned to a new separate status within the Kingdom of the Netherlands.
 The new ISO country code (and thus Internet domain) has been assigned and is now active; the telephone code changed to country code +1, city code 721.
 Calling from North America, 011-599-5xx-xxxx has changed to 1-721-5xx-xxxx.
 The telephone numbering switchover was originally scheduled for 2010-05-31, mandatory on 2010-11-30, but was postponed until 2011-09-30 (permissive), 2012-09-30 (mandatory).
 You must now use +1 721 for Sint Maarten.
 These changes do not affect MF (French) Saint-Martin.

-The former AN Netherlands Antilles has two other new ISO country codes assigned, to be activated for the Internet in 2012 or 2013.
+The former AN Netherlands Antilles has two other new ISO country codes assigned, some of which have been activated for the Internet.
 The Caribbean Netherlands, also known as the BES islands (Bonaire, Sint Eustasius, and Saba) have been assigned BQ, and Curaçao is now using CW.
 The .an domain has been discontinued, and .bq has not yet been activated, so for the time being use .nl (Netherlands) for the BES islands.
 No plans have been announced to change the +599 telephone country code for CW Curaçao and BQ BES islands.